 The SCISS laboratories are located both at the School of Chemistry and the School of Physics and Astronomy, and host a variety of state-of-the-art instruments such as STM/AFM, ARPES, and XPS.
 See more details on SCISS facilities.
 They also make use of national and international synchrotron facilities (for example, Diamond), as well as national super-computing facilities (for example, Archer).

 The Chemical Crystallography suite currently has the following systems:

-- Rigaku Cu MM007 HF (dual port) high brilliance generator with Dectris Pilatus P100 and P200 detectors, Oxford DTC and Cobra LT accessories
+- Rigaku MM007 HF (dual port) high brilliance rotating anode generator, Cu radiation, with Dectris Pilatus P200 and P100 detectors, Oxford Cobra and SmartStream LT accessories

-- Rigaku SCX Mini, Mo Radiation SHINE Optic with Mercury CCD detector and Oxford DTC LT accessory.
+- Rigaku SCX Mini, sealed tube generator, SHINE Optic, Mo Radiation, with Mercury CCD detector and Oxford DTC LT accessory

 Email: firstname.lastname@example.org (preferably by email in the first instance)

 A solid-state NMR service is available with access to 400 MHz HFXY and 600 MHz Bruker Avance III spectrometers.
-We have implemented a wide range of double- and triple-resonance experiments.
-In addition to routine experiments, we have fast MAS (up to 40 kHz on the 400 MHz machine and 60 kHz on the 600 MHz machine) and variable-temperature capabilities.
+The service has implemented a wide range of double and triple-resonance experiments.
+In addition to routine experiments, the service has fast MAS (up to 40 kHz on the 400 MHz machine and 60 kHz on the 600 MHz machine) and variable-temperature capabilities.

 Dr Daniel Dawson